Decision Tree in Machine Learning

 Pre-pruning: In pre-pruning, the decision tree is grown by setting constraints on the tree's size and depth during the learning process.
 Common pre-pruning techniques include:

-- Setting a maximum number of leaf nodes: Limiting the number of leaf nodes restricts the model's complexity and encourages generalization.
+Setting a maximum number of leaf nodes

 Post-pruning: In post-pruning, the decision tree is grown to its maximum size and then pruned by removing branches that do not significantly improve the model's performance on validation data.
 Common post-pruning techniques include:

-- Cost complexity pruning (also known as alpha pruning or weakest link pruning): This method assigns a cost parameter to each subtree and selects the subtree with the minimum cost.
+Cost complexity pruning (also known as alpha pruning or weakest link pruning): This method assigns a cost parameter to each subtree and selects the subtree with the minimum cost.
 The cost is determined by considering the model's accuracy and complexity.

-- Reduced error pruning: This approach evaluates the impact of pruning a node by comparing the error rate before and after pruning.
+Reduced error pruning: This approach evaluates the impact of pruning a node by comparing the error rate before and after pruning.
 If the pruning leads to a decrease in error rate, the subtree is removed.

 2. Random Forest: